 – TIME – we really need time.
 I can’t stress that enough.
 Much more than moving past this and letting go – we’re going through the process.
 Recognizing our feelings and learning this new reality.

-– not processed feelings will not simply go away.
+– not processed feelings will not go away.
 This is something that happened to some of my patients/clients.
 Past trauma – not dealing with grief, not paying attention to whatever was going on, repressed feelings.
 They do come back later in life.
-Sometimes it’s not possible at the time to recognize them though.
+Sometimes it’s not possible at the time to recognize them, though.
 Imagine a mom with two very young children whose husband died suddenly, without any support system in place.
-She can’t really focus on herself – she’s just trying her best to be a mom.
+She can’t focus on herself – she’s just trying her best to be a mom.
 No matter the circumstances – not processed emotions will come back.
-Either as a depressive episode “out of the blue” or as a physical illness we can’t very much explain medically.
+Either as a depressive episode “out of the blue” or as a physical illness, we can’t very much explain medically.

 – notice your HYPERACTIVITY.
 If you live as if nothing had happened if all of a sudden you engage in many different projects and have millions of things to do – and it hadn’t been your MO before – it might mean you’re repressing your emotions.
 Simply stop and reflect.
 It may be that you’re avoiding the inevitable wave of sadness.

 – Making grief a part of your identity.
 You may know a person like that in your circle.
 Somebody who gave up on life.
-Who decided life without this special someone in it does not have any sense.
+Who decided life without this special someone in it does not have any sense?
 They may finally agree to meet with a doctor or a psychotherapist, but they can also refuse any help.
-You may try and be there for them – but keep in mind to take care of your own boundaries too.
+You may try and be there for them – but keep in mind taking care of your boundaries too.
 Because sometimes it is an unconscious way to get the sort of help and attention they wouldn’t otherwise know how to ask for.
 Grief then becomes their second nature.
 They become someone who chose not to live.

 – Loneliness is a silent killer – it’s a back door to depression.
 Take all the time you need but try to be with other people as much as you can.